Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README-incremental.md

 #### Disable Azure App Services default authentication

-1. Go to [Azure portal](https://portal.azure.com), and locate your project there.
+1. Go to [Microsoft admin center](https://portal.azure.com), and locate your project there.
     - On the Settings tab, select **Authentication/Authorization**.
 Make sure `App Service Authentication` is Off.
 Select **Save**.
 1. Browse your website.
 If you see the default web page of the project, the publication was successful.

 #### Enable cross-origin resource sharing (CORS)

-1. Go to [Azure portal](https://portal.azure.com), and locate your project there.
+1. Go to [Microsoft admin center](https://portal.azure.com), and locate your project there.
     - On the API tab, select **CORS**.
 Check the box **Enable Access-Control-Allow-Credentials**.
     - Under **Allowed origins**, add the coordinates of your published website.